-Communication skill is the most basic skill, but not all people can communicate properly.
-Also, many do not understand the importance of this ability.
-Developing your career around this skill is very crucial for your success.
-In the success of a person or organization, communication is important.
+Communication skill is the most basic skill for interviews, but not all people have it.
+Also, many do not understand the value of this ability.
+Developing your career around this skill is very crucial to your success.
+In the success of a person or firm, communication is vital.

 Hearing is far different from listening.
 In hearing, you are using your ears to hear, but this does not necessarily follow that you understand what you heard.
 Try to assess yourself: are you the type of person who loves to talk or are you the type who likes to listen?
 Do you interrupt a person talking or do you let him speak?